geraldmuvengei06/nuxt-saas-starter/README.md

 > [!IMPORTANT]
 > This repo is a work-in-progress.
 Please open an issue if you see something wrong!

+> This repo is the Nuxt.js version of [https://next-saas-start.vercel.app/](https://next-saas-start.vercel.app/).
+> Basically a clone.

 This is a starter template for building a SaaS application using **Nuxt.js** with support for authentication, Stripe integration for payments, and a dashboard for logged-in users.

 **Demo: [https://nuxt-saas-start.vercel.app/](https://nuxt-saas-start.vercel.app/)**